 The Curtin Institute of Radio Astronomy (CIRA) is Curtin’s link with the International Centre for Radio Astronomy Research (ICRAR).

 This centre facilitates collaborative research and research training in geotectonics and mineral and hydrocarbon resources.

 The Autism Academy for Software Quality Assurance (AASQA) is an Australian social innovation initiative with the vision of harnessing the special talents of people with Autism for the collective benefit of those with Autism, industry and the wider community.

-Established in 2017, the Curtin Centre for Oil and Gas Innovation (COGIC) brings Curtin University’s multidisciplinary research and development expertise to the oil and gas industry’s technology challenges.
+Established in 2017, the Curtin University Oil and Gas Innovation Centre brings multi-disciplinary research and development expertise to the oil and gas industry, and to the energy sector in general.